telerik/blazor-docs/components/stepper/overview.md

 ## Display Modes

-The Stepper component provides different display modes.
+The Stepper steps can display labels and icons.
 [Read more about the Blazor Stepper display modes]({%slug stepper-display-modes%}).

 ## Linear Flow